Cloud Data Warehouse is The Future of Data storage

 - Building the analytics infrastructure and data application migration: Business Intelligence and analytics infrastructure setup should follow once the migration pipeline is created.
 This is a relatively low risk task.
 However, legacy applications may pose a unique challenge.
 In some cases, ensuring a smooth transition and an optimum performance involves replacing ODBC drivers, rewriting queries, or even changing the data model.

 - Migrating transformations: The final step is to recreate the transformations to produce final data models in the new cloud ecosystem.
-It is recommended that enterprises follow the ELT (extract, load, transform) model of transfer as an alternative to ETL (extract, transform, load) to accelerate data processing in a cloud environment.
+It is recommended that enterprises follow the ELT (extract, load, transform) model of transfer as an alternative to ETL on cloud (extract, transform, load) to accelerate data processing in a cloud environment.

 Accelerating business growth with cloud warehouses